JackDca/Mailpilewiki/Getting-started-on-linux.md

  * OpenSSL
  * Python 2.7+

+Python 2.7 or newer is standard on virtually all Linux systems now.
+On Debian, you could install the other two packages by running

+    sudo apt-get install gnupg openssl

-And everything that's listed in `requirements.txt` (which can be auto-installed if you have PIP, by running `sudo pip install -r requirements.txt`).
+And everything that's listed in [requirements.txt](https://github.com/mailpile/Mailpile/blob/master/requirements.txt) (which can be auto-installed if you have PIP, by running `sudo pip install -r requirements.txt`).
 If you don't want to use PIP, you need to install these dependencies:

  * python-dev
  * libxml2-dev